Image excerpted from Raising Consciousness by Roe LiBretto

 "Now how do you do that?"
 I exclaimed, sticking my lip out.
-He was so calm and contained that I felt clumsy just being around him.
-And yet, for reasons that I did not fully understand, I looked forward to the feeling, the way that I still looked forward to Christmas morning, with a mixture of anticipation and heightened anxiety.
+He was so calm and contained, I felt clumsy just being around him.
+And yet, for reasons I did not fully understand, I looked forward to the feeling, the way I still looked forward to Christmas morning, with a mixture of anticipation and heightened anxiety.

 He moved his head slightly as if to get a better look at me.
 "As I explained to you before, I can sense when someone is nearby.
 And now that we're friends, I have a pretty good idea when that someone is you."

 Was it my smell?
 The heat I gave off?
 To think he might be sensing such things made me uncomfortable.
 "But how, specifically, do you know?
 I still don't understand."